Gender studies – what is it?

-Gender studies has an important background in and link to feminist activism.
 A critical approach, an active, conscious and change-oriented relation to power and hierarchies as well as problematising of gender are core features of the field.
 This corresponds well to some of the most central provisions in the Swedish Higher Education Ordinance concerning students’ ability to engage in critical discussions.

 The field of gender studies encompasses learning and knowledge relating to almost all aspects of society, including the labour market, economic issues and policy making.
 The part of the field that pertains to social science has a focus on the relations between humans, or government institutions, while the part that falls closer to arts and humanities has a stronger interest in cultural practices, texts and processes.
 The different subject areas are often intertwined, but may also lead to different choices with respect to research questions, theories and methods.
 Discussions about the way the research is structured help enrich the evolution of the field but also make it difficult to describe gender studies and gender research as a homogenous field.
 On the contrary, gender studies is a field in which a wide range of perspectives in relation to science, education, feminism, gender, power etc. co-exist.

 Not just gender